-- (a) the full name and current residential address of the Applicant for Business, including: - a. if opening an account, the post code of any address printed on the Personal cheque tendered to open the account; and - b. such other relevant information as may be considered appropriate; and - (b) the date, place of birth, nationality, telephone and fax number, occupation, employer's name and specimen signature of the individual acting for the Applicant Business
+- a. the full name and current residential address of the Applicant for Business, including: - b. if opening an account, the post code of any address printed on the Personal cheque tendered to open the account; and - c. such other relevant information as may be considered appropriate; and - d. the date, place of birth, nationality, telephone and fax number, occupation, employer's name and specimen signature of the individual acting for the Applicant Business